pkill37/festore/README.md

 ### Software Packages

-We used the following software packages as described by ST:
+We used the following software packages which must be obtained independently on the ST website:

 - Starter Package: `en.flash-stm32mp1-openstlinux-6-1-yocto-mickledore-mp1-v23-06-21.tar.gz`
 - Developer Package